Geology – the bedrock of the operation

 “We use a few tools; a magnifying glass, different types of hard scrapers and water,” says Jo Miles.

 Water brings out the colours, making it easier to study the core sample.
-However, this isn’t true in the case of iron ore, specifically magnetite ore, which is very dark and turns black when water is applied.
+However, this isn’t true for iron ore, especially magnetite.
+Magnetite is very dark and turns black when water is applied.

-“Core samples are sent to two different laboratories, were they are crushed, so the material can be studied in even greater detail.
-The laboratory results give us a very accurate and reliable body of data,” says Jo Miles.
+“Core samples are sent to two different laboratories, were they are crushed, so the material can be studied in more detail.
+The laboratory results give us a accurate and reliable body of data,” says Jo Miles.

 A deposit is born

-What drives an exploration geologist has little to do with how a deposit can be mined and subsequently processed into products.
-Instead, the motivating factor is the desire to understand the origin, how everything fits together and why things are as they are.
-In other words, solving the mystery – just like a detective.
+What drives an exploration geologist has little to do with how a deposit can be mined.
+Instead, the driving reason is often a desire to understand the origin and why things are the way they are.

-“We began work in 2020 and have since drilled about 100 holes.
-This entails some 100 kilometres of drill cores and we’re building an understanding of the geology,” says Laura, continuing, “Working from the ground up, we can see that we have similar mineralisations in Svappavaara and Malmberget, with similar rock types.
+“We began work in 2020 and have since drilled about 100 holes – including some 100 kilometres of drill cores.”
+Laura says they are getting a clearer picture of the geology.
+“Working from the ground up, we can see that we have similar mineralisations in Svappavaara and Malmberget, with similar rock types.”

-But this area is different, since the Per Geijer deposit formed in a volcano-sedimentary environment, which means that the rock types have formed via extension, sedimentation and compression.
-Consequently, this makes Per Geijer a very complex deposit that has undergone a long process – a process that has taken place over the millennia as the tectonic plates have shifted.
+But this area is different, because the Per Geijer deposit formed in a volcano-sedimentary setting.
+This means the rock types formed through extension, sedimentation, and compression.
+Consequently, Per Geijer is a very complex deposit that formed over a long process – happening over millennia as tectonic plates shifted

 “Each new drill hole reveals new truths and, together, we are seeing things that nobody has seen before.
-That’s exciting,” says Laura Lauri, continuing, “Therefore, our various experiences, as geologists, are important when we discuss the deposit.
-My team represents six different nationalities and, collectively, we share a broad range of different strengths and knowledge.”
+That’s exciting,” says Laura Lauri, continuing, “So, our different experiences as geologists matter when we discuss the deposit.
+My team are six different nationalities and, collectively, we share a broad range of different strengths and knowledge.”

 Johan Hilmo and Jo Miles concur, emphasising the need for diversity in such a group.
 “Input from five or more individuals is much more valuable than a single person’s assessment,” says Jo Miles.

-After just over three years, the exploration work has come a long way, but the mystery has not been completely solved.
-Much work remains to be done, but the team has begun to reach the outer edges of the deposit, which means they have a clearer understanding of its extent.
+After just over three years, the team has made major progress in the exploration work, but it has not completely solved the mystery.
+Much work remains, but the team has started reaching the deposit’s outer edges.
+This gives them a clearer understanding of its extent.

-“In exploration, every drill metre is significant and when you start this type of work, you start big and work your way down to the details,” explains Laura Lauri.
+“In exploration, every drill metre matters.
+When you start this kind of work, you begin big.
+Then you work down to the details,” explains Laura Lauri.

-“We plan to drill 40–50 kilometres next year,” adds Laura Lauri.
+“We plan to drill another 40–50 kilometres next year,” adds Laura Lauri.

 Magnetite and hematite

 Iron ore mined in conventional mines normally occurs in two forms, hematite and magnetite.
-In many cases the orebody hosts both minerals, which is the case in all of LKAB’s mines.
-But to further complicate the matter, there are mixed mineralisations that contain both hematite and magnetite in LKAB’s mines and deposits.
+In many cases the orebody hosts both minerals, which is the case in all LKAB’s mines.
+But to complicate matters, LKAB’s mines and deposits also have mixed mineralisation with hematite and magnetite.

 “Per Geijer contains both hematite and magnetite.
 The hematite occurs mainly near the surface, while the magnetite is deeper down in the mineralisation,” says Jo Miles.

-The appearance and quality of the deposit provide the basis for determining how the ore is to be subsequently mined, via either underground or open-pit mining.
 The major difference between magnetite and hematite is that magnetite, unlike hematite, is magnetic.
-In addition, hematite tends to occur near the surface, which is in some cases due to the fact that the magnetite has been exposed to the effects of oxygen and running water during the formation process.
+In addition, hematite often occurs near the surface.
+In some cases, this is because magnetite was exposed to oxygen and running water during formation.
 Sometimes, magnetite transforms into hematite, which is probably the case with Per Geijer.

 Unlike the Kiruna mine, which consists largely of pure magnetite, the composition of Per Geijer is much more complex.
 However, Per Geijer, just as the other deposits mined by LKAB, is a so-called apatite iron ore.
 This means that the ore has high phosphorus content; in the case of Per Geijer, a very high content.